Improving Backward Conformal Prediction via Non-Conformity Score Transformation: Discussion of Taylor Approximation

-In high-coverage regimes—specifically when the size constraint $\mathcal{T}$ is large—the probability terms exhibit high concentration, ensuring that the coverage guarantee remains valid.
-Conversely, in low-coverage regimes, this concentration diminishes, and the guarantee may no longer hold.
+The original coverage guarantee is recovered when the covariance term is approximately zero.
+This occurs when either the conditional miscoverage probability or \(1/\tilde{\alpha}_{n+1}(h)\) is highly concentrated.

+The Taylor approximation or the covariance-based guarantee may fail when \(\tilde{\alpha}_{n+1}(h)\) is not concentrated.
+This may occur when the size constraint is strict or when the prediction model is unstable.
 To address this issue, we propose two potential solutions: (1) implementing a robust transformation to optimize the non-concentrated term $h(w_{n+1}; D_{n+1}, X_{n+1})$ ; and (2) adopting a method that bypasses the need for Taylor approximations entirely, such as the corrected coverage level approach.

 To address the lack of concentration in $\tilde{\alpha}_{n+1}(h)$, we can enforce $h(w_{n+1}; D_{n+1}, X_{n+1}) = 1$.
 This is achieved by removing the $w(D, X)$ coefficient from the previously defined transformation $\mathbb{I}_w = w(D, X)\mathbb{I}(s \geq w(D, X))$.
 The resulting robust transformation is defined as $h(s; D, X) = \mathbb{I}_{ro} \stackrel{\text{def}}{=} \mathbb{I}(s \geq w(D, X))$.